 mouse: return the position of the mouse (content of

-screenshot [filename]: save a screenshot of what's being render.
-If there is no filename as argument will default to what was define after the
+screenshot [filename]: save a screenshot of what's being rendered.
+If there is no filename as argument will default to what was defined after the

 exit: close glslViewer

-glslLoader is a python script that is install together with
+glslLoader is a python script that is installed together with

-glslViewer binnary which let you download any shader made with The book of shaders editor (editor.thebookofshaders.com) .
+glslViewer binary which let you download any shader made with The book of shaders editor (editor.thebookofshaders.com) .
 Just pass as argument the log number

 It will also download a shader shared through the ShaderToy's by passing the ID